Recycling & Environmental News

 About Keep Pennsylvania Beautiful

 Want a great way to help save the EARTH?
 Have a clean up?
 Questions can be answered by Michelle Dunn, Great American Cleanup of PA Program Coordinator, at 1-877-772-3673 ext.
 113 or email@example.com.
-Please note that reduced or free landfill space is available only between April 13th through May 6th.
+Please note that reduced or free landfill space is available, please inquire for dates this will be available.
 Everyone who registers an event for the Great American Cleanup of PA will be given access to a list of services and supplies available in their area.

 Sent on behalf of Keep Pennsylvania Beautiful....
 News Release